CARP is Canada’s leading non-partisan, non-profit, advocacy organization for older Canadians, representing 300,000 members.

 CARP is committed to helping Canadians thrive as they age by advocating for better access to healthcare, retirement security, and freedom from age discrimination.

-ADVOCACY – CARP is committed to enhancing the quality of life for Canadians as we age.
-Under the direction of Susan Eng, CARP’s dynamic Vice-President of Advocacy, CARP has become recognized as the most influential advocate for the 45-plus population.
+Advocating for change – CARP is committed to enhancing the quality of life for Canadians as we age.
+Under the direction of Susan Eng, CARP’s Executive Vice-President, CARP has become recognized as the most influential advocate for older Canadians.
 Susan Eng was named one of the most powerful lobbyists by the respected political newsletter, the Hill Times, and CARP has become the “go-to” source for the media whenever they want a comment or reaction to a government policy dealing with health, pensions, retirement or other topics related to aging.